 You might want to loosen your grip a little, or a lot.
-The main problem with building yourself around your career is that your job is never fully within your control.
-If things take a nasty turn at work – management changes, companies go under – it can have a major impact on your mental health in ways that it wouldn’t if you weren’t so deeply invested.
+The main problem with building yourself around your career is that your job will never fully be within your control.
+If things take a nasty turn at work – management changes, companies go under, stuff happens – and you’re collateral damage, it can have a major impact on your mental health in ways that it wouldn’t if you weren’t so deeply invested.
 Who are you if not your C-suite title?

 It’s not uncommon.
 Far too many people with high-pressure jobs find themselves unhappy with their careers, despite working hard their whole lives to get to where they are.
 When work takes centre stage in your life, you can easily make mistakes that go against your happiness, like doing longer hours or accepting behaviour you wouldn’t normally.
 Hating your job is one thing, but when your identity is so closely linked to what you do, it can mean you end up disliking yourself in the process.